 Can I nominate a recipient for Share the Plate?

-First Parish in Concord pledging members and chartered groups are encouraged to nominate an organization for Share the Plate for the 2021-2022 church year HERE.
+First Parish in Concord pledging members and chartered groups are encouraged to nominate an organization for Share the Plate.
 The nominating process for the following fiscal year (July – June) usually opens in late February/early March and is open for about a month.
 Awards are usually announced in May.
 Watch for the announcement in First Parish Weekly.